-This report was prepared using the site plans prepared by PHAEDRUS Studio issued on July 10, 2020.
 If there are any changes to the noted site plan, the consulting arborist must be notified immediately.
-It is the assumption that no further work, other than what has been presented in the attached site plan, has been proposed.
+It is the assumption that no further work, other than what has been presented above list, has been proposed.

 TREE INVENTORY

 Permit-sized trees located within 6.0m of the work area were inspected on August 1, 2017 and updated on January 21, 2020.
 The tree inventory and health assessment were performed on trees within 6.0m from the property.
 Trees located greater than 6.0m from the site were not included in the inventory.